pmh-only/here/README.md

 ## How It Works

 1. Client connects via SSH with remote port forwarding: `-R1:localhost:PORT`
-2. Server generates a unique UUID for the forwarded port
+2. Server generates a unique id for the forwarded port
-3. HTTP requests to `{UUID}.yourdomain.com` are proxied through the SSH tunnel
+3. HTTP requests to `{id}.yourdomain.com` are proxied through the SSH tunnel
 4. Your local service receives the request and responds
 5. Response flows back through the tunnel to the original client

 ```
 Internet Client → HTTP Server (Port 8080) → SSH Tunnel → Your Local Service
                        ↓
-              UUID-based routing
+              id-based routing
-              (abc-123-def.yourdomain.com)
+              (abcdef.yourdomain.com)
 ```

 ## Installation